 The man, caught mid‑turn, seems unaware.
 Ironically, he’s both tantalizingly close and psychologically distant, separated by barriers.
 The construction panel hints at transition or repair, while the wilted bouquet suggests someone past their prime.
 Intimate yet isolating, we’re invited to observe, not listen.
 However, a narrow sliver of light pushes against the man's enclosure, offering a glimpse of hope.

 Beneath massive concrete spans, small figures move in the light that cuts through the dark.
-The scale of the structure dwarfs them; survival unfolds in spaces of abandonment, where shelter is carved from neglect.
-This closing image amplifies the chapter’s arc: from the tentative pause on the sidewalk, to the fragmentation at the threshold, to the engulfing shadow of infrastructure.
-Here, the environment no longer simply presses against presence—it swallows it whole.
+The scale of the structure dwarfs them.
+Survival unfolds in spaces of abandonment, where shelter is carved from neglect.
+Here, the environment no longer simply presses against presence—it swallows it.